JunkyByte/final_hpc_and_cloud/CLOUD/report.md

 Comparing the two solutions, on-premise deployment (Solution 1) may incur in higher upfront infrastructure costs, but operational costs might be lower.
 Cloud provider deployment (Solution 2) offers flexibility and scalability, but costs can accumulate based on usage.
 I would say that the most optimal solution depends on hardware availability and how variable the workloads are.

-In order to optimize the costs for Solution 2 especially if we assume that the data stored is not sensible or that the cloud service provides additional layers of security, one could disable server wise encryption, leading to smaller file sizes and better performances.
+In order to optimize the costs for Solution 2 especially if we assume that the data stored is not sensible or that the cloud service provides additional layers of security, one could disable server side encryption, leading to smaller file sizes and better performances.
 This might also apply to Solution 1 in case we have limited amount of computing power or storage memory.

 In addition to that if the deployment plan is long term the usage of Reserved instances which many cloud providers offer can reduce costs considerably.